TRADES: Generating Realistic Market Simulations with Diffusion Models: Transformer-based Denoising Diffusion Probabilistic Engine for LOB Simulations

 We optimize Eq.~\eqref{eq:vlb} to reduce the negative log-likelihood, especially during the first diffusion steps where $\mathcal{L}_{\Sigma}$ is high \cite{nichol2021improved}.
 The final loss function is a linear combination of the two as in Eq:~\eqref{eq:final_loss}.

+Where $\lambda$ is used to balance the two terms.
 We perform training by relying on a self-supervised approach as follows.
 Given a time series $\mathbf{x}_0 \in \mathbb{R}^{N \times K}$, we apply noise only to its last element -- i.e., $\mathbf{x}^N_0$ -- through the forward pass.
 Then, we denoise it via the reverse process and learn $p_{\theta}(\mathbf{x}^g_{t-1} \, | \, \mathbf{x}^g_t, \mathbf{x}_0^c)$ which aims to generate a new sample from the last observations.
 Therefore, during training, the conditioning has only observed values.
-A sampling time TRADES generates new samples autoregressively, conditioned on its previous outputs, until the simulation ends.
+At sampling time, TRADES generates new samples autoregressively, conditioned on its previous outputs, until the simulation ends.